 The Berliner Philharmonie is at Herbert-von-Karajan-Str.1 – named after the famous conductor that took the Berliner Philharmoniker to world fame while musical director from 1955 to 1989.
-It is part of the Kulturforum that includes amongst others the Gemäldegalerie (National Portrait Gallery), Musikinstrumenten-Museum (Musical Instruments Museum) and the Kunstgewerbemuseum (Applied Arts Museum).
+It is part of the Kulturforum that includes amongst others the Gemäldegalerie (National Paintings Gallery), Musikinstrumenten-Museum (Musical Instruments Museum) and the Kunstgewerbemuseum (Applied Arts Museum).
 It is at the rear entrance to the Sony Center and thus only a long block from Potsdamer Platz.

 The closest bus stops are Philharmonie on the very convenient bus 200 and 300 or use buses M48 and M85 (stop Kulturforum / Varian-Fry-Straße).
 All the public transportation options at Potsdamer Platz are only a block away and a great option especially after a concerts when bus 200 and 300 get very crowded.